CDCgov/prime-public-health-data-infrastructure/src/lib/phdi-building-blocks/README.md

 ### Building the docs

 We're using [Sphinx](https://www.sphinx-doc.org) to write up external docs, but there's a Make target to help out.
-Running `make docs` should build a single html file in `docs/_build/singlehtml/index.html`.
+Running `poetry run make docs` should build a single html file in `docs/_build/singlehtml/index.html`.